Get

 Grooming needs for the Jindo Spitz Mix can vary, depending on the dominant coat.
 A Jindo’s coat is short, while many Spitz dogs have thick, dense coats that shed a lot.
 It’s safe to say that you can expect to brush your Jindo Spitz Mix every 2–3 days to get rid of loose hair and prevent knotting if your breed’s coat is longer.

-Your Jindo Spitz Mix will only need a bathe about once a month or if its coat gets very dirty.
+Your Jindo Spitz Mix will only need a bathe about once a month or if their coat gets very dirty.
 Dental care is vital for all dogs, so you must brush your dog’s teeth at least every 3 days while providing chew toys and dental chews to prevent plaque buildup.
 It’s best to trim your dog’s nails every 6 to 8 weeks, and always check your dog’s eyes and ears for any discharge, redness, or anything else unusual.

 Health and Conditions